Custom Heat Press Transfers | UK Guide | What They Are & How To Choose Them

 Depending on the process chosen, we would usually need the artwork as a vector graphic (e.g. .EPS file format) or a raster image (e.g. .JPG file format).

 For digital transfers, we’d recommend a minimum resolution of 300dpi (dots per inch) at the size required, ideally using CMYK colours.
 Alternatively, a vector graphic using CMYK colours would be suitable.

 For screen transfers (plastisol based) transfers, we require the design as a vector graphic (e.g. .EPS or .AI file format) with any text saved as outlines.
 We also need Solid Coated Pantone colour references for specific spot colours.
-If you don’t have access to Pantone colour charts, we can also help you to choose the correct colours for your design, including free colour samples for you to confirm.
+If you don’t have access to Pantone colour charts, we can also help you to choose the correct colours for your design.

 To clarify what type file formats designs are usually provided in, along with differences between them, the explanations below should hopefully help: